DanHefrman/test/Resource-Hub-Mark_II/Content/week-7/test-prep/Student-Made-possibly-Imperfect/Week 7 test prep.md

 *//!Stack Array*

-*// Using the last element of the array as the "top" of the stack*
+*// Using the last element of the array as the \"top\" of the stack*

 *// This is more efficient than the second implementation because we can push and*

-*// pop from an array in O(1) time since we don't have to reassign any indices.*
+*// pop from an array in O(1) time since we don\'t have to reassign any indices.*

 class StackArray {